3 observations after Sixers fail to extend win streak, lose in Brooklyn without their All-Stars

 Nurse indeed used Paul Reed when the Nets turned to small-ball five options.
 Bamba’s level of play tailed off and he wound up playing only 12 minutes.
 KJ Martin and Harris handled center minutes in the fourth quarter before Reed subbed back in with a little over three minutes left.

-While Lowry has plenty of savvy tools, his excellent fundamentals are a giant part of why he’s still starting NBA games at almost 38 years old.
+While Lowry has plenty of savvy tools, his excellent fundamentals are a giant reason why he’s still starting NBA games at almost 38 years old.
 He’s always looking up, eager to throw the ball ahead, and probing for windows to exploit against a slightly sleepy defense.

 Dowtin debuts